 Canal City is what the world thinks of when it hears Hakata.
-It is a mall, full of restaurants, entertaining water shows and arcades, food courts and restaurants, online casino and of course stunning areas in which to sit and relax.
+It is a mall, full of restaurants, entertaining water shows and arcades, food courts and restaurants, and of course stunning areas in which to sit and relax.
 It is like going to a resort without paying the overnight resort price.
 There are also over 250 stores to visit and purchase items from!

 Canal City also hosts free concerts from Japanese superstars.
 Although their names and songs will mean little to most westerners, the Japanese fan girls are insane, creating an experience in themselves, and will queue for miles just for a hug and a signature from the seemingly unheard-of artist.
 Water fountain shows are every thirty minutes, and are spectacularly cued to music in the day and in the night, providing a uniquely enjoyable experience all day long.